luucamay/yongt9412.github.io/_posts/2017-05-22-drupal-pkm.md

 ---
 layout: post
-title: Introducing: Drupal PKM
+title: "Introducing: Drupal PKM"
-date:   2017-05-22 03:00:08
+date: 2017-08-07 03:00:08
 categories: drupal pkm
 comments: false
 ---
 Drupal is an open source CMS with great standard features, great flexibility, amazing performance and modularity for improving the core experience.

-Drupal PKM is a project that started along with [MD Systems](www.md-systems.ch), a Switzerland based company that works with Drupal 8 and it is one of the top contributors for Drupal.
+Drupal PKM is a project that started along with [MD Systems](https://www.md-systems.ch), a Switzerland based company that works with Drupal 8 and it is one of the top contributors for Drupal.
 We had long conversations for defining the goal of this project and we defined it as being a Personal Knowledge Management platform based on Drupal 8.

 ### What do we want?